Skip to main content

 DNS FailoverRoute 53 Health ChecksActive-Active or Failover Routing

-AWS Resource DefinitionsCrossplane or ACKSynchronize IaC K8s-natively
+AWS Resource DefinitionsCrossplane or ACKSync IaC natively in K8s

 Implementation Priority

-1. P0: Deploy GitOps agents + Design Git repo structure
+1. P0: Deploy GitOps agents + design Git repo structure

 9. References